shawnscoding/TaskManager/README.md

 ### `can I copy your app?`

-Of course, I'd be glad to help.
+Yes! , I'd be glad to help.
-However, you are required to mention my name Shawn and that you copied my work on your app, if you replicate almost everyting on my app.
+However, you are required to mention my name Shawn and that you copied my work on your app, if you replicate almost everyting on my app. d
 If you have any question relevant to my app, you can simply email me.
 I'd be glad to answer.